 Many vegetables like beets, carrots, kale, parsley, and Swiss chard are biennials, as well as some flowers like Canterbury bells, sweet William, common foxglove, evening primrose, and hollyhock.

-A mix of perennials, annuals, and biennials will give you a healthy, vibrant lawn for years to come.
-Plant perennials as the base of your yard design, and then add annuals and biennials as decorative accents.
+A mix of perennials, annuals, and even biennials will give you a healthy, vibrant lawn for years to come.
+Plant perennials as the base of your yard design, and then plant annuals and biennials as decorative accents.

-If you’d rather relax by the pool or stay comfortable in the air conditioning, you can hire a local lawn care pro to do the weeding, trimming, and mowing for you, so your garden and lawn stay gorgeous all season long.
+If you’d rather relax by the pool or stay comfortable inside your home, you can hire a local lawn care pro who knows how to pick between annual vs. perennial plants.
+They can take care of the weeding, trimming, and mowing for you so your garden and lawn stay gorgeous all year long.